destinymalone/head-first-java-cliffsnotes-example/chapter-7-inheritance-and-polymorphism-better-living-in-objectville/README.md

 #### Note:

-A wolf is a canine and a canine is an animal.----Up the tree--search lowest to highest
+A wolf is a canine and a canine is an animal----up the tree--search lowest to highest.

 ### Using IS-A and HAS-A